Bnyaoo/Benny-Prab-Malik/index.md

 This document is intended for intermediate developers who already have a basic understanding of programming (even if it is in a language other than python).
 These users should know the following:

-* how to install Pycharm,
+* how to install PyCharm,
 * understand how to identify all the disjointed equivalencies for a function and,
 * basic understanding of GitHub